dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 ```bash
 yolo train model=yolo11s.pt data=/home/Documents/Bird_Project/data/birds_dataset_1.yaml epochs=1000 batch=24 device=0
 ```

+- model = yolo11s - your version of yolo you want to train on
 - data = where your *words*.yaml is located.
-- epochs = 1000 - how many iterations of training you want it to train for.
-As mentioned in the other document, more than 50 epochs is not necessary.
+- epochs = 1000 - how many training iterations you want.
+The training iterations directly relates to your dataset and its difficulty to train on.
-- Imgsz = Image size for training (adjust based on resolution)
+- imgsz = Image resolution of each image (can be adjusted at a higher computational expense)
 - batch = 24 - number of images per epoch
 - device = 0 - your GPU

 **A note before continuing: All of these can be changed by performing Step #2**

-- model = yolo11s - your version of yolo you want to train on
-- data = path to your .yaml file from previous
-- epochs = 1000 - training iterations - adjust to desired epochs you want to train on (Higher the number, greater the accuracy, but longer training)
-- Batch = 24 - Amount of images per epoch
-- Imgsz = Image resolution of each image (can be adjusted at a higher computational expense)
-- device = 0 - which GPU its training on

 ### Monitor GPU Usage
-- If your training sessions demands more computaional power than capable, your computer will crash! **Lowering the batch size** (since it consumes all of your dedicated VRAM) is the best solution I have found.
+- If your training sessions demands more computaional power than capable, your computer will crash! **Lowering the batch size** (since its consuming all of your dedicated VRAM) is the best solution I have found.
 Avoid going higher than **XGB-4GB** (X is your total available).

-Now, depending on your GPU, it should only take 5-20 minutes to train on 1800 (out of 3000) images with 100 epochs.
-I recommend training on 1000 epochs, and adding an early stop at the end:
+- Now, depending on your GPU, it should only take 5-20 minutes to train on 1800 (out of 3000) images with 100 epochs.
+I recommend training on 1000 epochs, and adding an early stop at the end.
+Early stop (patience) acts when there is no improvement in results over the number of assigned patience.
 ```bash
 ...*words*.yaml patience=100
 ```

-Our training session stopped at 154 epochs, training for 18 minutes (7 seconds per epoch).
+- Our training session stopped at 154 epochs - this means our model saw no improvement after 54 epochs.
+But with the size of our dataset, this is highly unlikely.
+The training session's total duration was 18 minutes (7 seconds per epoch).

-This ensures you have as accurate data as you can get after converging and avoid having to train for hours - but stopping too early (like this example) most likely will not converge.
+- This also ensures you have as accurate your model you can get after converging and avoids having to train for hours - but stopping too early (like this example) most likely will not converge fully.
 We recommend adjusting early stop (patience) to at least 500.

 ## Step 7.
 Validate your data